japs/alipy/doc/tutorial.rst

 Tutorial
 ========

-Minimalistic for now; below is a simple commented demo script.
-See the API doc of all these functions (search field on the left) for more information !
+Below is a highly commented demo script.
+Note that all the SExtractor and catalog identification stuff happens in **one** single line.
+The rest of this demo is a quick illustration of what can be done with the identifications in hand.
+See the API doc of these function and classes (search field on the left) for detailed information !

 ::